How to Pass the LEAB Police Exam

 How to Prepare for the LEAB

-The BEST prep course for the LEAB is the LEAB QuikPrep Course by Sgt.
-George Godoy.
+The BEST LEAB prep course on the market is Sgt.
+George Godoy's LEAB QuikPrep Course.
 The benefits are obvious:

-- All the LEAB cognitive subjects are covered in great detail
+- All LEAB cognitive subjects are covered in detail

-- In-depth Lectures & Practice questions are provided for the:
+- Tutorials & Practice questions guide you through the:

 - Work Styles Questionnaire and